-- Primrose Hill Primary School has the following policies in place and these are regularly monitored, reviewed and updated where necessary: - safeguarding and child protection policies and procedures covering early help, online safety, extra familial harm and peer on peer abuse that are consistent with Camden Safeguarding Children Board procedures and Camden's internal policies - a staff code of conduct policy including staff/pupil relationships and communications and staff use of social media - a behaviour policy and an anti-bullying policy that includes measures for bullying and harassment, including prejudice based and discriminatory bullying - a procedure for responding to incidents where children go missing from education, particularly where there are repeated incidents that suggest potential safeguarding risks may be present. - Primrose Hill School is able to work jointly with other agencies in order to ensure pupils can access help and support from early help services and statutory social work services and that children's plans are implemented and monitored - Our nominated governor with responsibility for liaising with Camden CSF on safeguarding and child protection matters, Andrew Blow, will link with the LADO in the event of an allegation against the head teacher should the Chair of Governors be unavailable - The designated safeguarding lead is Liz Ghamar, a member of SLT with responsibility for carrying out the statutory duties as set out in this policy.
-She is given sufficient time and resources to carry out her responsibilities and, in her absence, Amanda Aplicano or Phil Allman is appointed to deputise for her - There is a designated teacher, Liz Ghamar, nominated to promote the educational achievement of looked after children and previously looked after children and she has received appropriate training for the role - Staff receive a thorough induction on joining and are given copies of all relevant safeguarding and child protection polices and the staff code of conduct. - Staff are confident that they can raise issues with leaders where there are concerns about safeguarding practice at the school and there are robust whistleblowing procedures in place - Steps are taken to ensure parents and pupils are aware of the school's safeguarding and child protection policies and procedures - Governors take steps to ensure children are given opportunities within the curriculum to learn how to keep themselves safe, including on-line - The school has appropriate written procedures in place to ensure safe recruitment practices and reasonable checks on visitors to the school, to deal with allegations
+- Primrose Hill Primary School has the following policies in place and that these are regularly monitored, reviewed and updated where necessary; - safeguarding and child protection policies and procedures that are consistent with Camden Safeguarding Children Partnership procedures and Camden's internal policies, early help, online safety, extra-familial harm and child on child abuse - a staff code of conduct policy that covers staff/pupil relationships, dealing with low level concerns and allegations, whistleblowing, communications and staff use of social media - a behaviour policy that includes measures for bullying and harassment, including prejudice based and discriminatory bullying - a procedure for responding to incidents where children go missing from education, particularly where there are repeated incidents that suggest potential safeguarding risks may be present. - Primrose Hill School is able to work jointly with other agencies in order to ensure pupils can access help and support from early help services and statutory social work services and that children's plans are implemented and monitored - There is a nominated governor with responsibility for liaising with Camden on safeguarding and child protection matters who links with the LADO in the event of an allegation against the head teacher - A senior member of staff is appointed as the designated safeguarding lead with responsibility for carrying out the statutory duties as set out in this policy, the individual is given sufficient time and resources to carry out their responsibilities and that another member of staff is appointed to deputise in their absence

-- against staff or volunteers and to report matters to the Disclosure and Barring Service as required, and that these policies are consistent with statutory guidance and reviewed on an annual basis - At least one member of the governing body has undertaken accredited safer recruitment training - All staff receive safeguarding and child protection training at least every 2 years and receive regular updates from the designated safeguarding lead to ensure they remain up to date with new legislation - The school has procedures in place to deal with allegations made against other pupils and pupils who go missing from education - Children's wishes and feelings are taken into account when deciding on what action to take or services to provide to protect individual children and there is a robust system in place for gaining feedback from pupils.
+- There is a designated teacher nominated to promote the educational achievement of looked after children and previously looked after children and that this person has received appropriate training for the role - Staff receive a thorough induction on joining and are given copies of all relevant safeguarding and child protection polices and the staff code of conduct policy - Staff are confident that they can raise issues with leaders where there are concerns about safeguarding practice at the school and there are robust whistleblowing procedures in place - Steps are taken to ensure parents and pupils are aware of Primrose Hill School's safeguarding and child protection policies and procedures - Governors take steps to ensure children are given opportunities within the curriculum to learn how to keep themselves safe, including on-line. - Primrose Hill School has appropriate written procedures in place to ensure safer recruitment practices and reasonable checks on visitors to the school, to deal with allegations against staff or volunteers and to report matters to the Disclosure and Barring Service as required, and that these policies are consistent with statutory guidance and reviewed on an annual basis - At least one member of the governing body has undertaken accredited safer recruitment training - All staff receive safeguarding and child protection training at least every 2 years and receive regular updates from the designated safeguarding lead to ensure they remain up to date with new legislation - All governors receive safeguarding and child protection training needed to help them effectively scrutinise school safeguarding and child protection policies so that they can ensure policies are fit for purpose. - Primrose Hill School has procedures in place to deal with allegations made against other pupils - Children's wishes and feelings are taken into account when deciding on what action to take or services to provide to protect individual children and there is a robust system in place for gaining feedback from pupils.